iam-pratap/Interview-Preparation-Guide/git/git-q&a.md

 3. Resolve any merge conflicts, if they occur.
 4. Commit the merge changes using ***git commit***.

 `22.
-What is the purpose of "git rebase"?`
+What is the purpose of "git rebase"?  and when would you use it?`

 Git rebase is a command used to integrate changes from one branch onto another by moving or combining commits.
 It is an alternative to